JustLukaBraza/JustLukaBraza/README.md

 ---

 ### 🌟 About Me
-A tech enthusiast and creative mind who loves crafting engaging digital experiences and exploring innovative ideas.
+I’m a tech enthusiast and creative mind who loves crafting engaging digital experiences and exploring innovative ideas.
+I’m also a voiceover artist, bringing characters and stories to life!

 ### 👀 Interests
 - **🌐 Web Development**: Passionate about building sleek and responsive websites.
 - **🎮 Gaming**: Dedicated to managing and designing immersive Minecraft servers.
 - **🎬 Anime**: Enjoy curating and sharing multimedia content with the community.
+- **🎤 Voice Acting**: Bringing creativity to life through character voices.

+### 🚀 My Project
+- **RE:NODE**: My own hosting service where you can host your projects effortlessly!
+Check it out: [RE:NODE](https://renode.space)

 ### 🌱 Currently Learning
 - **📚 JavaScript & TypeScript**: Leveling up my coding skills.